 Difference Between Psychosis and Neurosis: A Clear Guide to Two Often-Confused Mental States

-Have you ever used the terms psycho and crazy interchangeably?
-If you have, you probably think that people with psychosis are the “crazy types” who do and say things that are out of the ordinary.
 But reality is far from what you have learnt from movies, video games, and Instagram reels.
 This blog explores the core differences between psychosis and neurosis and helps you understand why using these terms loosely can actually be quite harmful.

-What Are Psychosis and Neurosis?
+What is Psychosis and Neurosis?

 Before we dive into the differences between psychosis and neurosis, let’s start by defining what psychosis and neurosis actually are.